With its velvety texture and bold espresso, the latte is a café favorite. But what about the breve – another Cremay Espresso Drink topped with foam?

 A latte, with its steamed milk, delivers a creamy and smooth texture.
 The milk’s natural sweetness complements the espresso, resulting in a well-balanced and slightly sweet flavor.

-Whenever I’m feeling like a sweet and creamy coffee dessert, I enjoy drinking Breve, but for a regular drink, a Latte is better, as it’s lighter and smoother and does not leave me feeling heavy.
+Whenever I feel like a sweet and creamy coffee dessert, I enjoy drinking Breve, but for a regular drink, a Latte is better, as it’s lighter and smoother and does not leave me feeling heavy.

 Calories and caffeine content

-Additionally, both a classic latte and a breve are typically made with a double-shot Espresso and have a caffeine content ranging from approximately 80 to 120mg.
+Additionally, both a classic latte and a breve are typically made with a double-shot Espresso and have a caffeine content ranging from approximately 120 to 133 mg.

 The origins and variations